Journalism Story

 Behind the Big Screen: The Inner Workings of IUSTV

-Joanna Clohessy
+By Joanna Clohessy and Regan Stookey

 BLOOMINGTON, Ind.
 (April 3, 2025): If you’ve ever walked into the grand building that is Franklin Hall and been lucky enough to sit down in a chair facing the humongous screen mounted in the main hall, you’ve definitely seen IUSTV playing.
 But not many people know what IUSTV is, exactly.